Separation Anxiety

 What Causes Separation Anxiety in Dogs?

 Currently, the exact cause of separation anxiety in dogs is still unknown.
 But, some factors can develop this type of anxiety and disrupt your dog’s normal behaviour.
-Here are some reasons that may increase your dog’s risk of developing this condition.
+Here are some reasons that may increase your dog’s risk of developing this condition:

 Dogs have emotions that are similar to the social needs of human beings.
 As people, try to understand your dog’s feelings and how they long for you whenever you leave them behind.
 This symbiotic relationship is why dogs are regarded universally as man’s best friend.